 Cement, in general, is usually divided into two kinds:

 Hydraulic cement is the type of cement that hardens when it comes in contact with water.
-It is composed of limestone, clay and gypsum.
+It is composed of limestone, clay, and gypsum.
 This happens due to a chemical reaction between the anhydrous cement powder and water.
-This chemical reaction results in the creation of hydrates that are insoluble in water and so are very durable.
+This chemical reaction results in the creation of hydrates that are insoluble in water and are very durable.
 This type of cement hardens under water or when it is constantly exposed to wet weather.
 It retains its strength and hardness only below water.
 Due to this, hydraulic cement is suitable to work with during any weather conditions.

 Cement is most importantly used in the making of mortar in the construction industry.
 It is an ingredient in the production of concrete.
 A combination of cement and other aggregates gives birth to a strong building material.

 Which cement is best for house construction?

-If you are an architecture or an engineering student, or simply somebody who is curious to learn about the construction industry, the question “ which cement is best for house construction” must have definitely crossed your mind.
+If you are an architecture or an engineering student, or simply somebody who is curious to learn about the construction industry, the question “Which cement is best for house construction” must have definitely crossed your mind.

 Selection of the best type of cement for the construction of a structure is of utmost importance for the making of durable structures.
 The choice of cement depends on various factors including cost and availability in the local market.
-It also depends on the purpose of use, the performance quality and the condition of environment in which the cement has to be used.
+It also depends on the purpose of use, the performance quality, and the condition of the environment in which the cement has to be used.
 Different types of cement are available in different areas with their own unique and specific characteristics.

-In India, for the construction of a residential building, generally two types of cement are widely used which are:
+In India, for the construction of a residential building, generally, two types of cement are widely used which are:

-a.
 OPC or Ordinary Portland Cement

-OPC 33 GRADE:
+OPC 33 Grade

-This grade of cement is mainly used for wall plastering, non RCC structures, pathways, etc. It is rarely used nowadays, as its compressive strength is very low in comparison to other types of concrete available in the market.
-It is mostly used in the making of low grade concrete such as below M20 Concrete grade.
+This grade of cement is mainly used for wall plastering, non-RCC structures, pathways, etc. It is rarely used nowadays, as its compressive strength is very low in comparison to other types of concrete available in the market.
+It is mostly used in the making of low-grade concrete such as below M20 Concrete grade.

 This grade of cement is mostly used in PCC and RCC work.
-It is mostly used for plastering, flooring, pathway, stone masonry, brick masonry, etc. It is used in areas where the grade of concrete is uptoM30.
+It is mostly used for plastering, flooring, pathways, stone masonry, brick masonry, etc. It is used in areas where the grade of concrete is up to M30.
 This grade of concrete is also used in the finishing of structures, bridges, culverts, roads, etc.

-b.
-PPC or Portland Pozzolana Cement:
+PPC or Portland Pozzolana Cement

-This type of cement is made by the combination of pozzolanic materials.
+This type of cement is made by a combination of pozzolanic materials.
 Pozzolanic materials may include volcanic ash, fly ash, calcined clay, etc. and these materials make about 15-35% of the total cement weight.
 The material pozzolana can be artificial or natural and has silica in it in a reactive form.
-This cement consists of pozzolanic materials in a specific proportions and also consists of OPC clinker and gypsum.
+This cement consists of pozzolanic materials in specific proportions and also consists of OPC clinker and gypsum.

-Portland Pozzolana Cement is said to be a product of the future considering all the variety of purposes it can be used in.
+Portland Pozzolana Cement is said to be a product of the future considering all the variety of purposes it can be used.
 Unlike OPC, PPC can be used in a hostile working environment.
 It can be used in the construction of marine structures, masonry mortars and plastering, and hydraulic structures.
-In today’s world, they are massively used in concreting works such as sewage pipes, dams, etc. PPC is cheaper in comparison to OPC and it also is more environmentally friendly as both industrial and natural wastes are used in the manufacturing of PPC.
+In today’s world, they are massively used in concrete works such as sewage pipes, dams, etc. PPC is cheaper in comparison to OPC and it also is more environmentally friendly as both industrial and natural wastes are used in the manufacturing of PPC.
 PPC also releases less heat in comparison to OPC during construction.